vocdoni/developer-portal/docs/sdk/sdk.md

 ### Vocdoni tokens; faucet & balance

-Accounts require Vocdoni tokens in order to be able to register against our blockchain.
+Accounts require Vocdoni tokens in order to be able to register against our blokchain.
 The process above will automatically fetch some tokens from a faucet **under development**.
-For production environments, you should contact us (chat.vocdoni.io) for a byte64 string faucet, and specify it when creating your account:
+For production environments, you should contact us (Vocdoni) for a byte64 string faucet, and specify it when creating your account:

 ~~~ts